thisismitch/ansible-tinc/README.md

 prod04 vpn_ip=10.0.0.4 ansible_host=162.243.252.151
 ```

-- `prod01` is the inventory hostname (how ansible will refer to the host)
+- The first column is the inventory hostname, "prod01" in the example, how ansible will refer to the host
 - `vpn_ip` is the IP address that the node will use for the VPN
 - `ansible_host` must be set to a value that your ansible machine can reach the node at